jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Currently *lukeghg* package is in GitHub.
 Sample minimum gitgonfig file for Git is available in [Git](Git) directory.
 Download it, edit your name, email address and install it as *.gitconfig* in your home directory.

+## ToDo
+There is a bit to do to reorganise the *lukeghg* package so that it is a proper python package
+in Python Package Index (PyPi) installable simply by `pip install lukeghg`.

 ## Reading